Man fatally shoots ex-wife, man at Houston soccer field

 About two hours later, officials responding to a call about a possible suicide found a man believed to be the ex-husband dead from an apparent gunshot wound behind a home, the sheriff’s office said.

 The names of the victims and suspect have not been released, pending confirmation by the Harris County Institute of Forensic Sciences.
-The sheriff’s office said family members said the woman was pregnant, and that an autopsy will determine how far along the pregnancy was.